Your long anticipated college academics have begun and as first-year students, there are important concepts you need to know:

 Believe in yourself.
 You are at Notre Dame because you are a high-achieving student with a record of success.
 Because there are so many impressive young people on campus, it can be easy to think you are not as academically strong as others.
 We want you to know we believe in you, we believe you belong here, and we believe you have the capability of being as successful as every other first-year student at Notre Dame.

-Becoming a college student, though, represents a significant change in academic culture and your life as a student will be very different at Notre Dame.
+Becoming a college student represents a significant change in academic culture and your life as a student will likely be very different at Notre Dame than it was in high school.
 Now is a good time to consider how ready you are for this change and what you might do to meet the challenge.

 In high school, you were most likely in class for six hours a day, five days a week, and you probably studied two to three hours a night, meaning that about two-thirds of your academic time was spent in the classroom under the direct supervision of an instructor.
-At Notre Dame, you will be in class about 15 hours a week and your professors will expect you to put in at least two hours of independent work for every hour you spend in class.
-That means that your academic situation will soon be reversed, with only one-third of your time spent with an instructor and with significantly less direct supervision of your learning.
-Testing tends to be less frequent in college than in high school and you will have more long-term assignments.
-All professors maintain office hours and are available to assist you, but you must be able to tell them what help you need, making academic self-management crucial to maintaining success.
-Be proactive — talk with your First Year advisor about the First Year of Studies’ Program in Academic Excellence to learn more about how effective college-level learning strategies might help you.
-You should also talk to your advisor about resources like the Learning Resource Center, the Writing Center, the Center for the Study of Languages and Cultures, and the First Year Librarian — these programs provide assistance tailored to the needs of first-year students.
+At Notre Dame, you will be in class 15 to 20 hours a week and your professors will expect you to put in at least two to three hours of independent work for every hour you spend in class.
+That means your academic situation will be reversed, with only one-third of your time spent with an instructor and with significantly less direct supervision of your learning.
+It is crucial for you to manage your time well.
+If you are not confident with doing so, please reach out to your first-year advisor.